 When it comes to identifying food additives, go with your gut. 😉 As a rule of thumb, additives are ingredients that you cannot pronounce.
 Food additives are not the only thing to avoid when buying protein powder, however.
 There are several other ingredients that can upset your stomach.

 Protein Matrix Comprised of (Whey Protein Concentrate, Whey Protein Isolate, Calcium Caseinate, Micellar Casein, Milk Protein Isolate, Egg Albumen, Glutamine Peptides), Polydextrose, Sunflower Creamer (Sunflower Oil, Corn Syrup Solids, Sodium Caseinate, Mono- and Diglycerides, Dipotassium Phosphate, Tricalcium Phosphate, Soy Lecithin, Tocopherols), Natural and Artificial Flavor, MCT Powder (Medium Chain Triglycerides, Nonfat Dry Milk, Disodium Phosphate, Silicon Dioxide), Lecithin, Cellulose Gum, Salt, Yellow 5, Sucralose, Acesulfame Potassium, Papain, Bromelain.

 *This is the actual ingredient list of one of the best-selling protein powders in the United States.

-Instead of protein concentrates or isolates, we use egg whites and chickpeas.
-Egg whites are simply broken, pasteurized, and dried before becoming protein powder.
-Chickpeas are just dried and ground.
-Minimally-processed ingredients like these are easy to digest and a safe alternative to protein concentrate and isolates.
+Instead of using protein concentrates or isolates, we make the best protein powder without lecithin with whole foods like egg whites and almonds.
+Egg whites are simply pasteurized and dried before becoming protein powder.
+Almonds are just roasted, pressed to remove some of the oil, and ground.
+Whole foods like these are an easy to digest, gut-friendly alternative to protein concentrates and isolates.